rorpage/factors/README.md

 # factors
-simple API for getting factors of a number
+A very simple API for getting factors of a number.

-1. Run `bundle install` to install Sinatra and json
+1. Run `bundle install` to install the required gems.
-1. The Procfile can be used to deploy to Heroku
+1. The Procfile can be used to deploy to Heroku.

 Going to /api will give a JSON response with the current year's factors.
 You can append a `?q=` to the end to get factors of whatever number you like.